vektor8/CTF-Writeups/README.md

 ```bash
 python3 /opt/tools/RsaCtfTool/RsaCtfTool.py -n 1300556443385702960287370880066951363059458853608419778980399106681258797515744867649068169234104827392051556571142405277681682030539978956790151962476764197038895389999034906026782855543935783433997596921912146618367339288840191094863590166756750397571840198677668908227545077721957613740525469652282292908679 -e 106645361573597107845396067866499068630105849159408665310862014583870062061704662230754284832387896920427209753236862548800746662398609212688373613186979102970308417884832531601035544107102590028211579550508699494971288803583755640940424098301425895738898909222425910339731329121362635050810847489912118168559 --attack wiener --private
 ```

 ![image](https://github.com/vektor8/CTF-Writeups/assets/56222237/f25e2f93-9931-4a85-a8f3-c81732a5c329)

-Now we copy the private key to a file and import in wireshark
+Now we copy the private key to a file and import in wireshark.

 ![image](https://github.com/vektor8/CTF-Writeups/assets/56222237/00ec4874-5e06-4e35-98b7-60db465e56f3)

 And with the communication decoded we can look in the traffic and find our flag.